-To work well with a consulting firm, you need to find the right professional that can address all of your concerns.
-So, we’ll cover seven tips you can use to find a fundraising consulting firm and communicate well with your advisor.
+To work well with a nonprofit consultant, you need to find the right professional that can address all of your concerns.
+So, we’ll cover seven tips you can use to find a fundraising consulting firm and communicate well with your adviser.

 Start with our top tips or go ahead and check out our top recommended fundraising consultants who can help your organization!

 Tip #1: Work with a firm that is familiar with mobile fundraising.